Showing 21-40 of 66

 Condition: First Edition, contemporary half calf elegantly gilt, black morocco label.
 Portrait of Michell & c.pp290, bound without half-title[?], binding a little scuffed or darkened, else a very good copy.
 The 5 plates of ruins at Petra, Thebes, Pompeii, Verona, and Baalbec are quite browned at the edges : the book is otherwise internally clean and crisp.

 The scarce First Edition of a long poetical work comprising 'Descriptions of nearly all the existing remains of ancient peoples & kingdoms in the old & new world' [DNB] : arranged in three sections as Ruins of the Dark Era, the Classical Era, and Miscellaneous Ages respectively : and with very extensive prose notes. *** Michell 1807 - 1880 was a Cornish writer encouraged by Thomas Campbell & other literati.
-This is his first successful book : by 1875 it had run through s...
+This is his first successful book : by 1875 it had run through six editions. *** Copies of this First Edition are held only at the National Libraries of Scotland and Wales, and at the Bodle...
 View more info